CodePushGo/website/src/content/blog/en/checklist-for-validating-capacitor-app-updates.md

 -   Configure rollback options for better control.
 -   Choose between cloud or [self-hosted deployment](https://capgo.app/blog/self-hosted-capgo/), based on your needs.

-For enterprise use, CodePushGo offers compatibility with Capacitor 6 and 7, and supports both cloud and self-hosted deployments [\[1\]](https://capgo.app/).
+For enterprise use, CodePushGo offers compatibility with React Native 6 and 7, and supports both cloud and self-hosted deployments [\[1\]](https://capgo.app/).
 Once this setup is complete, move on to feature and device testing.

 ## Main Testing Checklist